Thanksgiving is upon us.

 - taking family photos in the colorful fall leaves

-…it feels so much more fulfilling than just sitting around eating and watching football all day!
+It feels so much more fulfilling being outdoors, rather than just sitting around eating and watching football all day!
 (Right, Jim?)

 Now onto some non-traditional Thanksgiving Day ideas that I’ve heard other families do…

 Make this the year you go the extra mile, by extending your generosity & blessings beyond your own family…

 During Thanksgiving time, plan an annual “Giving Day” that involves every member of your family.
 Collect clothes, toys, and food and donate them to local shelters (battered women, homeless).
 You could also collect pet toys and pet food and take them to the local animal shelter.

 Donate blood — as a family.
 There is no greater form of “giving” than to give the gift of life.
 (Here’s a funny little video clip reminding you to give blood.)

 Participate in a Habitat for Humanity project in your area.

 Make a point to volunteer at your church during this week.